graahnul-grom/lepton-conf/readme.md

   $ cd lepton-conf
 ```

-* Run the configuration script:
+* Run the configuration script.
+You can pass it the `--prefix` option
+if you want to install lepton-conf to custom location, e.g.
+`./configure --prefix=$HOME/lepton-conf`:

 ```sh
   $ ./configure